 It can be very confusing and upsetting for a trans person to be abused by another trans person.
-Many trans people believe that if anyone can understand and support them, it should be another trans person.
-Many people, both trans and non-trans, may believe that someone who is marginalized in society the way that trans people are could not perpetrate abuse.
-Because of this widespread belief, it is often difficult to imagine that a trans person could be abusive.
-When a trans person behaves violently/abusively to a person who loves and cares for them and is also trans, the pain can be compounded.
+Many of us believe that if anyone can understand and support us, it should be another trans person.
+Because of this widespread belief, it is often difficult to imagine that another trans person could be abusive towards us.
+When a trans person we love or care for responds by assaulting us, the pain can be compounded.